The Royal Apartments

-*In conjunction with His Majesty the King's reception an apartment can be completely or partially closed.
+In conjunction with His Majesty the King's receptions, an apartment can be completely or partially closed.

 There is a banquet hall used at gala dinners, cabinet meetings, and parliamentary evenings.
 There is also a guest apartment used as a guest residence for foreign dignitaries on official state visits.
 The Bernadotte rooms are used at medal presentations and formal audiences.